Download This Bill in Microsoft Word format

 Be it enacted by the General Assembly of the State of South Carolina:

 SECTION 1.
-This act may be cited as the "South Carolina Business License Tax Reform Act".
+This act may be cited as the "South Carolina Business License Tax Standardization Act".

 (2) As used in this article: